 - Look Through Their Eyes: Aging parents are learning to accept and work with their physical and mental conditions.
 They could be afraid, sad or trying to assert their authority when all you see is stubbornness.

-- Give Choices: By giving them the chance to decide for themselves, they maintain independence and that boosts their self-esteem.
+- Give Choices: By giving them the chance to decide for themselves, they maintain a sense of independence.

 - Share in Decision-Making: Instead of telling your parents that they must do this or they have to do that, ask them how they would like to handle things.

 - Make Time: Set aside an hour or more to do something fun with your parents, such as going out to eat or looking at family albums.
-It lets them know you aren’t just their caregiver because of guilt or a sense of duty; you care because you love them.
+This is especially important for those with Alzheimer's disease or another form of dementia, as chatting and listening to music can still be thoroughly enjoyed.

-Most importantly, accept that you might not be able to reason with your parents on some issues.
-For example, your mom might not get rid of an expensive rug even though it’s become a fall hazard.
+Most importantly, accept that you might not be able to come to an agreement with your parents on some issues.
+For example, your mom might not want to get rid of an expensive rug even though it’s become a fall hazard.
 Share your concerns and offer gracious ways for your parents to back down or change their minds.
 However, your parents are adults, so allow them to make their own decisions.
 Sometimes, all you can do is stand by and be prepared to help when they need you.